 These attacks degrade the website’s ranking by other overloading sites having countless files containing malicious backlinks and keywords.
 Search rankings can break a small business, and thus it is essential to understand how to strengthen SEO security and avoid all these attacks.
-One quick and best way is to remain secure is to make your website GDPR compliant, and you can do this by adopting GDPR web hosting services.
+One quick and best way to remain secure is to make your website GDPR compliant, and you can do this by adopting GDPR web hosting services.

 How to Ensure Your Website Security